Aptivi-Analytics/project-list/README.md

 # Project List

-This repository stores all our projects, including the upcoming ones like VisualCard.
+This repository stores all our projects.
+The `Projects.json` file is used in our website.

 ## Copyright

-Copyright (c) 2023 Aptivi Analytics
+Copyright (c) 2023-2025 Aptivi Analytics